Ansiblock/Ansiblock/README.md

 ### Proof of State
 Proof-of-State (PoST) is cryptographic proof that blockchain is in specific state.
 State of the blockchain is a “snapshot” of Ansiblock network containing all client data, including accounts, smart contract and other data entities of the blockchain.

+### Proof of Relication
+Using Proof-of-Replication (PoRep) Ansiblock is storing data in decenralized way.
+We are storing blocks as well as user files.

+### Proof of Stake
+Ansiblock network is using Byzantine Fault Tolerant style (partially synchronous) Proof-of-Stake (POS) algorithm.

 ## Contribution